tdeekens/msc-thesis/interview-transcriptions/summaries/[T]-interview-summaries.md

 # OPO-2

-- Role definintions
+- Role definitions
    - Transformation did not make PO to OPO responsibility change clear
    - No need for clear definition, depend on context
 - Sprint interruptions
    - Priorities change: decided to continue work
    - Decisions from management
-   - TR and product care - can also be emphasized upon
+   - TR and product care - can also be emphasised upon
 - Adapt agile way of working
    - Take up more points than sprint ordinary has (should change again)
 - Product Ownership
    - Lowered by lack of vision and fostered by big WPs
 - Team responsibilities
    - Lost in broadening knowledge - no answers from management
-   - Teams split into specialized sub parts
+   - Teams split into specialised sub parts
    - Knowledge should diffuse by team work
 - Line integration
    - Teams with similar focus are integrated at different lines